loveencounterflow/webguy/README.md

 * `format`:
   * `milliseconds`: timestamps look like `1693992062544.423:000`
   * `iso`: timestamps look like `1970-01-01T00:00:00.456789Z:000`
+  * `compact`: timestamps look like `19700101000000456789:000`
   * any other string will be interpreted by [the `format()` method of `dayjs`](https://day.js.org/docs/en/display/format), with the addition of `µ` U+00b5 Micro Sign, which symbolizes 6 digits for the microseconds part.
-A minimal template that doesn't leave out any vital data and still sorts correctly is `YYYYMMDDHHmmssµ`, which produces timestamps like `20230913090909275140:000` (the counter being implicitly added).
+A minimal template that doesn't leave out any vital data and still sorts correctly is `YYYYMMDDHHmmssµ`, which produces `compact` format timestamps like `20230913090909275140:000` (the counter being implicitly added).

 ### Performance Considerations